CvvT/AppTroy/README.md

 --------
 AppTroy is compatible with different versions and even ROMS, but you have to modify one thing in the source code to make it work on your Android system.
 It's recommended that the target Android system should be <= 4.4.2 because yet I haven't tested it with ART runtime environment.

-You need to adapt an `offset` in /jni/dump.cpp file at line 13(`#define OFFSET 796;`).
+You need to adapt the `offset` in /jni/dump.cpp file at line 13(`#define OFFSET 796;`).
 The value is the offset from gDvm to its member variable useDexFiles, which can be accessed through reverse engineering(Note: the `dvmInternalNativeShutdownv()` method may be the one you should inspect.).
 Of course, all these manual work can be done in script.
 The source code is in example/ directory but I find it hard to use :(

 ## Install
 ----------